 He took a discount to stay with the Penguins in 2008.
-If he capitalizes on his physical, Team USA, Stanley Cup winning reputation, he could command up to $6 million per year for three or four seasons (a raise on his current cap hit of $3.75 million).
+If he capitalizes on his physical, Team USA, Stanley Cup winning reputation, he could command $5-6 million per year for three or four seasons (a raise on his current cap hit of $3.75 million).

 The Penguins, with their stable of up and coming defensive prospects, will never pay that to their assistant captain.

 In an ideal world, Shero would trade Orpik in the coming weeks and capture a significant return before losing him for nothing over the summer.
 But by all accounts Orpik is a leadership presence in the locker room and brings an element of physicality that is needed right now on a small Penguins team.

 Shero also seemed to hand the money he had set aside for aging, stay-at-home defensemen to Rob Scuderi this summer when he locked up the 35-year-old to a four-year deal worth $3.375 million per season.
 Shero didn’t expect Scuderi to show up on his doorstep in free agency, and in that sense losing Orpik for nothing would be a wash.